 Jesus, the great teacher, shows us the three things that really matter.

-The great Bible teachers leave a mark.
+Great Bible teachers leave a mark.

 Master teachers change insights, values, and lives.
 They know what really matters every time they teach.

 That doesn’t mean they’re unprepared or dispassionate.
 Nor do they overlook the finer details of a lesson plan.
-Master teachers rarely work for a curriculum anyway; the curriculum works for them.
+Master teachers rarely work from a curriculum anyway; the curriculum works for them.
 Creativity flows from preparation, and experienced instructors know “if you don’t prepare, you repair.”
 Mediocre teachers deliver lessons.
 Good teachers animate lessons.
 Great teachers tattoo lessons.
 Their teaching always leaves a memorable mark.

 Jesus was the type of teacher who left a mark.